ec500-software-engineering/case-study-HaotianCheng/README.md

 # Demo:

 This simple demo(simply run main.py) uses the database called the MNIST dataset which contains a total of 70000 examples of handwritten digits 0-9 28x28-pixel images.
 By using TensorFlow as a machine learning library, I constructed a convolutional neural networks with two convolutional layers and two pooling layers one by one, plus one dense layer and one logits layer at the end.
-After 21 epochs training progress, the accuracy reached to 0.9897 which is a totally acceptable.
+After 21 epochs training progress, the accuracy reached to 0.9897 which is a totally acceptable result.

 ![alt text](https://raw.githubusercontent.com/ec500-software-engineering/case-study-HaotianCheng/master/Training%20results.png)